gurjap99/HorizonAutomationFramework/ReadMe.md

 allure serve target/allure-results_20250729_115345

+4. In order to execute parallelly for chrome, edge, firefox, for Scenarios with a particular tag use following command:

+.\run-parallel-allure.bat

+Currently it is set up to execute for @Smoke tag and for all 3 browsers.
+This setting can be changed by editing "run-parallel-allure.bat" file.

 This command requires the Allure command-line tool to be installed and accessible in your system's PATH.
 It will process the specified results and open the Allure HTML report in your default web browser.